-Initial configuration of the F-Secure PSB/CPP + RDR was straightforward and ongoing operational tasks were easy to carry out
+Initial configuration of the Panda Adaptive Defense 360 was straightforward and ongoing operational tasks were easy to carry out.

-The management console supports role-based access control (RBAC) but no third-party authentication.
-We found it to be straightforward to define and save multiple security policies, which were then applied to specific users and groups.
-The policy mechanism is diverse and supports most use cases.
-The system is able to add custom rules, and white-list and black-list to build a custom policy that can be applied to machines, users, and groups of machines/ users.
-Inheritance (nested rules) is partly supported.
-Logging is adequate and the use of standardized logging and reporting formats facilitated fast and accurate consumption of data.
-The system provides some built-in reports, including an overview, top infections handled, and software updates installed, and it allows custom reports to be generated.
-Change control is available through F-Secure support, but there is not support for rollback or revision history.
+The management console supports extensive role-based access control (RBAC).
+LDAP, Active Directory (AD) or SAML authentication are not supported; however, organizations with an AD server installed on their network, can use the Panda Adaptive Defense 360 to automatically obtain and replicate the configured AD structure.
+We found it to be straightforward to define and save multiple security policies, which we applied to specific users and groups.
+The policy mechanism supports a range of use cases, enabling true customization.
+The system can add custom rules, and white-list and black-list to build custom policies that can be applied to machines, users, and groups of machines/ users.
+Inheritance (nested rules) is fully supported.
+Logging is robust, and standardized logging and reporting formats facilitated fast, accurate consumption of data.
+The system provided built-in reports, including industry-standard reports for compliance, as well as the ability to generate custom reports.